rsnel/mpfaudioutils/README.md

 Using raw2mpf and mpf2raw
 -------------------------

-A list of examples reveals all the usecases of raw2mpf and mpf2raw.
+A list of examples reveal all the usecases of raw2mpf and mpf2raw.

-To extract programs from an audiostream you can do:
+To extract programs from an audio stream you can do:

     $ raw2mpf < data.raw > programs.mpf